-REGISTRATION FOR NEW STUDENTS - FRESHMEN
+REGISTRATION FOR NEW STUDENTS - FIRST-YEAR STUDENTS

-The Registrar's Office assists in preparing a schedule for all new freshmen based on their area of interest (major) identified during the admission process.
+The Registrar's Office assists in preparing a schedule for all new first-year students based on their area of interest (major) identified during the admission process.
 This major can be changed at any time by students prior to Move-In Day by contacting the Registrar's Office at registrar@enc.edu or at 617-745-3877.

-Prior to creating the final schedule, students have the opportunity to review their schedules and meet with their advisors during the New Student Orientation held in the summer.
+Prior to creating the final schedule, students have the opportunity to review their schedules and meet with their advisors during the New Student Orientation process.
 NSO is an important opportunity to meet with one's advisor, the registrar's staff, and admissions counselors to get acquainted with the college and fine-tune one's class schedule.
-Freshmen, along with returning students, also have an opportunity to make last minute changes during registration day, the day before the first day of classes.
+First-year students, along with returning students, also have an opportunity to make last minute changes during registration day, the day before the first day of classes.
 Students cannot register for classes or add a course after the Registration and Add deadline, one week after classes have begun.
 Students may drop a course up to two weeks into the semester.
 See the academic calendar at the front of the catalog for exact dates and become familiar with these significant deadlines.